BLOG

 Table of Content

 The numbers behind the talent gap are significant at every level.
 The Canadian Nurses Association projects a shortage of 117,600 registered nurses by 2030.
 Canada's Building Trades Unions forecast a deficit of 250,000 tradespeople by the same year, even as the CMHC calls for 3.5 million additional homes to restore housing affordability.
 The Information and Communications Technology Council estimates a shortfall of over 25,000 cybersecurity professionals by 2025.
-These are not abstract projections; they represent real barriers to infrastructure delivery, healthcare access, and national security that Canadian employers and governments are already confronting today.

 Sources Behind This Research